hootsoft/.github/profile/README.md

 If you need to troubleshoot the Docker container not running on `yarn start`, take a look at the `package.json` file within the package you want to start.
 It should say something like `"start": "yarn g:dynamo:{package} && yarn g:start",`.
 What this is doing is looking at the root/global `package.json` file in @hootsoft/backend, running the script `"g:dynamo:{package}": "docker start dynamodb_{package}"` first, then running `yarn start`.

+### @hootsoft/backend_framework
+@hootsoft/backend_framework is the repo containing all common functionality for the @hootsoft/backend app.
+Here we store common functions which we might need between apps for functionality such as accessing databases, performing calculations, sorting through data, etc. There is no need to run this app locally for the @hootsoft/backend to work, since it uses the latest deployed version from NPM.
+It will need running when developing the @hootsoft/backend_framework app though to test before checking in & deploying to NPM.

+To run the app, navigate to the root of the package you want to run.
+Due to the app being configured as a [Yarn Workspace](https://classic.yarnpkg.com/lang/en/docs/workspaces/) it will have nested "packages".
+Currently there is only one package `packages/framework` but we have scope to add more, for example `packages/sandbox` which we can use for testing out functionality before deployment or `packages/test` that we can use for automation testing.

+To change to the relevant package, it will look something like:

+- `cd .\packages\{package}\` if navigating from within the backend_framework directory
+- `cd .\backend_framework\packages\{package}\` if navigating from the "hootsoft" directory